GLOBAL MARKETS-German growth stunner cheers markets

 “With the excellent earnings season we have, we just needed a bit of improvement on the macro front to revive the rally, and now we have it.”

-The pan-European FTSEurofirst 300 equity index was up 0.4 percent at 1213 GMT after hitting a seven-year high, while the German DAX index hit a record high.
-The MSCI All-Country World index was up 0.3 percent, heading for a second straight week of gains.
+The pan-European FTSEurofirst 300 equity index rose 0.6 percent and hit a seven-year high, while the German DAX index hit a record high.
+The MSCI All-Country World index was up 0.4 percent, heading for a second straight week of gains.

 Increased confidence in a recovery saw investors turn to lower-rated debt, with yields on Portuguese, Italian and Spanish 10-year bonds down while their German equivalents rose slightly.

-Greek borrowing costs also fell and shares rose, with Greek bank stocks sharply up between 9 and 13 percent as investors held out hope that Athens could reach a deal with its creditors.
+Greek borrowing costs also fell and shares rose, with Greek bank stocks sharply up between 12 and 16 percent as investors held out hope that next week’s meeting could see Athens reach a deal with its creditors.

-The positive mood followed a rally in Asia, where shares soared on news of a ceasefire accord in Ukraine and risk appetite got a lift from Sweden’s interest rate cut.
+The positive mood followed on from a rally in Asia, where shares soared on news of a ceasefire accord in Ukraine and risk appetite got a lift from Sweden’s interest-rate cut.

 Emerging-markets stocks were at a one-week high, heading for a second straight week of gains, with Russian dollar-denominated stocks at a two-month high.

-London copper prices hovered near a three-week high, buoyed by a weaker dollar, while oil was supported by signs that deeper industry spending cuts may curb excess supply.
+London copper prices hit a three-week high, buoyed by a weaker dollar, while Brent crude hovered around $60 a barrel, up almost 4 percent this week as news of deeper industry spending cuts and a sinking U.S. dollar revived buying.
 (Reporting by Lionel Laurent; Additional reporting by Blaise Robinson, John Geddie, Patrick Graham and Chris Vellacott; Editing by Alison Williams)